imompatel/is_477_om_veer/ProjectPlan.md

 The Billboard dataset represents the dependent variable in our analysis—the measurable indicator of success.
 It captures the performance of thousands of songs over six decades, providing a context for comparing changes in musical trends.

+Spotify Web API Audio Features

+Source: Spotify Developer Web API

+Access: Client Credentials Flow

+Format: JSON responses converted to tabular form

+Selected Attributes:

+danceability – suitability for dancing (0–1)

+energy – intensity and activity (0–1)

+tempo – beats per minute

+valence – musical positivity (0–1)

+acousticness, speechiness, instrumentalness, liveness – compositional traits

+popularity – Spotify’s engagement score

+more variables to test out if needed.

+Spotify provides a unique quantitative representation of sound, enabling objective comparison of musical styles across time.
+This will be used to identify the driving factors of success, whether it be a song's danceability, the time, or even the tempo.
+This will be used to find the accurate correlation for all the questions we have.

 5. Plan